mochoabuilds/-cognition-/README.md

 ## 1 SUMMARY

 * Advances in machine learning have given neighborhood corner stores far shinier toolkits.
 This shift could spark major improvements in how corner stores run their business.
 This research functions as a mediator for the emerging urban experience.
 The tools we build reflect what we value.
-We strive to construct a reality that empowers the corner store and advances its surrounding community.
+Our goal is to construct a reality that empowers the corner store and advances its surrounding community.

 ## 1.1 INTRODUCTION